nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/chat_templates.md

 ## Error/Warning: Chat template is not in Jinja format.
+This is the result of attempting to use an old-style template (possibly from a previous version) in GPT4All 3.5+.

-This is not as easy to fix.
-If you see a "Reset" button, and this is a built-in model that you have not intentionally modified the prompt template for, you can click "Reset".
+Go to the Model Settings page and select the affected model.
+If you see a "Reset" button, and you have not intentionally modified the prompt template, you can click "Reset".
 Otherwise, this is what you can do:

 1. Back up your chat template by copying it safely to a text file and saving it.
 In the next step, it will be removed from GPT4All.
 2. Click "Reset" or "Clear".